The Hiring Process: How Employers Hire Employees

 Identify the Need for the Position

-The hiring decision must also balance with the needs of the rest of the organization for employees.
-Your priority for an employee has to fit into the successful execution of the company’s business plan.
+Your priority for an employee should also fit into the successful execution of the company’s business plan.
 It’s important to keep your other employees informed or involved at each step of the staffing decision process.

 Plan Your Recruitment for the Job

 The second step in the hiring process is to plan your employee recruitment.
-Recruitment planning identifies the job description or job specification for the position so you know the skills and experience you are seeking.
-It also addresses how you will publicize the position, who will review applications, and who will participate in first and second interviews.
+Recruitment planning identifies the job description or specification for the position so you know the skills and experience you seek.
+It also addresses how to publicize the position, who will review applications, and who will participate in first and second interviews.

-You also decide who will participate in the selection of the employee for the job and who will provide input.
-This is a key step in a successful employee hiring process.
-It’s also a key step with the employees who comprise the interview team.
-You need to be clear about how their input will be used by the hiring manager and Human Resources.
+You should also decide who will participate in selecting the successful candidate and who will provide input.
+This is a key step in a successful hiring process.
+It’s also important for anyone on the interview team.
+You need to be clear about how their input will be used by the hiring manager and human resources.

 Publicize the Availability of the Open Position

 An important step in the posting process is to notify current employees of the opening.
-If you believe that you have no qualified internal candidates, you may also post the position externally simultaneously.
+If you believe you have no qualified internal candidates, you may also post the position externally as well.
 But your internal applicants may surprise you with their talent and skills.
 If you do post the position externally before interviewing internal candidates, let the employees know.
 You want to avoid misunderstandings.